meenuraji/S15A/README.md

-Data set of 100 foreground images of cars https://drive.google.com/open?id=1n82xIWQGfcnz4DnYbkIjgwbW4l_kbL1x car images were downloaded, backgrounds were deleted uing 3Dpaint and car images with tranparent background were created. *Regreted this step in later stages of creating depth images- as it created blur margins
+Data set of 100 foreground images of cars https://drive.google.com/open?id=1n82xIWQGfcnz4DnYbkIjgwbW4l_kbL1x car images were downloaded, backgrounds were deleted uing 3Dpaint and car images with transparent background were created. *Regreted this step in later stages of creating depth images- as it created blur margins

 Image